How to travel on a budget

 There isn’t really any single magic solution to travelling on a budget.
 Generally, it’s all about compromise – you have to make some decisions about what you’re going to spend your money on.

-Here’s some of the hints and tips to help make those compromises a little easier.
+Here’s some hints and tips to help make those compromises a little easier.

 Be the bargain hunter